What ages does the Australian International School Malaysia (AISM) cater for?

 In senior years, the Australian Curriculum focuses on providing a breadth of subjects to the students instead of just specialising in either Science or Arts, when most students are not ready to specialise.
-Research shows that employers and universities prefer students who have a broad range of skills, and the Australian curriculum has been developed with this in mind for your child’s academic and career success.
+Research shows that employers and universities prefer students who have a broad range of skills; with this in mind, the Australian curriculum has been developed for your child’s academic and career success.

 The curriculum at AISM is the Australian, New South Wales (NSW) Curriculum, a 13-year school curriculum starting in January and ending in December.

-Once you have applied and received confirmation of a place at AISM, if your child is entering Years 1-11 they will need to complete an entrance assessment.
+Once you have applied and received confirmation of a place at AISM, your child will need to complete an entrance assessment if they’re entering Years 1-11.
 This tests literacy and numeracy skills, and will confirm your child’s suitability for AISM and help identify special needs that may need support early on.
 This assessment can be completed online in our Admissions office or under supervision in your home country school.

 Find out more about the application process.